According to ghost stories in Japan there are spirits everywhere, even in the strangest of places.

 In Japan these are the tell-tale signs that a disturbed ghost named Hanako-San has taken up residence in the school.
 Once word gets around then the dares will start up: who’s brave enough to go to the third stall and try to summon her?

 Some people will hang back and encourage others, while some will say they’ll do it but then chicken out at the last moment.
 Others, however, are very good at seeming confident.
-They’ll stride right up the door (usually with a group of giggling girls in tow) and do the known way to summon Hanako-San.
+They’ll stride right up the door (usually with a group of giggling girls in tow) and begin the ritual to summon Hanako-San.

 YES, I AM HERE